The Birthplace - The Manse

 In December 1854, the Reverend Joseph Ruggles Wilson, a professor at Hampden-Sydney College, accepted a call to be pastor of Staunton Presbyterian Church.
 Mr. Wilson, his wife, Jessie Woodrow Wilson, and their daughters Marion and Annie moved into the Staunton manse in March 1855.
 One year and nine months later on December 28, 1856 the third Wilson child was born "at 12¾ o'clock at night" as his proud father recorded in the family Bible.
 The child was named Thomas Woodrow Wilson for his maternal grandfather.

-Following President Wilson's death in 1924, the trustees of Mary Baldwin College determined to raise funds for a memorial building to the President.
+Following President Wilson's death in 1924, the trustees of Mary Baldwin College, led by Dr. Fraser, determined to raise funds for a memorial building to the President.
 The congregation of First Presbyterian Church gave its approval in 1925 to the sale of the manse to the college for $30,000 and the college held it until a group could be formed to preserve and interpret the home as a Birthplace museum for the late President of the United States.
-The Woodrow Wilson Birthplace Foundation was established in 1938.
-The first restoration of the manse started in 1940 and was completed in 1941 bringing the Presbyterian Manse back to its appearance of 1856 when Thomas Woodrow Wilson was born.
+The Woodrow Wilson Birthplace Foundation was formally established in 1938.
+The first restoration of the manse started in 1940 and was completed in 1941.
 In May 1941 President Franklin Delano Roosevelt came to Staunton to dedicate the restored Woodrow Wilson Birthplace as a "shrine to freedom."